Harishanan/Machine-Learning-HPC-/README.md

   - [Authors](#authors)

 ## About The Project
+The provided documentation outlines the comprehensive process undertaken by Team 0 for the design of a High Performance Computing (HPC) system as part of the Advanced Computer Engineering Module for the Computer Engineering Program at the University of Greenwich for the academic year 2023/24.
+This report guides the reader through a detailed step-by-step procedure encompassing both hardware and software aspects of the project.
+By following this documentation, readers will gain insights into the systematic approach employed by the team, enabling them to replicate and create their own HPC systems.

 ## Built With
 - [JavaScript](https://www.javascript.com/)
 - [VueJS](https://vuejs.org/)

-## Abstract
-The provided documentation outlines the comprehensive process undertaken by Team 0 for the design of a High Performance Computing (HPC) system as part of the Advanced Computer Engineering Module for the Computer Engineering Program at the University of Greenwich for the academic year 2023/24.
-This report guides the reader through a detailed step-by-step procedure encompassing both hardware and software aspects of the project.
-By following this documentation, readers will gain insights into the systematic approach employed by the team, enabling them to replicate and create their own HPC systems.

 ## Introduction